astromarb/petro-graphs/README.md

 # Petro Graphs

 A desktop application for compositing and annotating geological photomicrograph figures.
 Built with React, TypeScript, Fabric.js, and Tauri.

-Developed at Vanderbilt University in support of master's thesis research on aplite dike geobarometry in the Tuolumne Intrusive Complex (Yosemite National Park).

 ---

 ## Features